Phalanstere/VisualTimeline/README.md

 # VisualTimeline
-Picture Chronology / a tool that can be used as a visual diary or an image organizer

 The basic idea of this package is to organize visual data on a timeline.
 To this purpose the <a href = "https://github.com/almende/vis">vis timeline library</a> was used, as well as the <a href = "https://github.com/Phalanstere/ClusterPainter">cluster painter module</a> that dislays time clustered images.